rei/rei-cedar-docs/docs/components/checkboxes/README.md

 - Each checkbox must be focusable and keyboard accessible:
   - When the checkbox has focus, the **Space** key changes the selection
   - **Tab** key moves to next element in list
-- Fieldsets (or grouped checkboxes) should be:
+- Fieldsets or `CdrFormGroup` should be:
   - Used when associating group of checkboxes
   - Identified or described as a group using a `<legend>` tag
-- Avoid nested fieldsets
+- Avoid nested fieldsets or `CdrFormGroup`s
 - Single checkboxes:
   - May be interchangeable with a toggle or [Radio Button](../radio/)
   - Write labels to be self-explanatory